abcdnned/vim-java-manager/README.md

 #VIM JAVA IMPORT MANAGER

-help insert import statements and package statements in java.
+help insert import and package statements in java.

 ###INSTALL

 use vbundle :

-    add follow line to your vimfiles :
+    add following line to your vimfiles :

     Plugin 'abcdnned/java-import-manager'